 Sean's cheeks flared up in an instant.
 He quickly averted his gaze and scratched the back of his head.
-"Oh... you know, I just don't really want to go through what Dagg had to when we were getting so many shipments."
+"Oh... you know, I just don't really want to go through what Dagg had to."

 Marina giggled.
 "You don't have to hide it.
 I know you did it because you knew that would make me happy.
 Why else would you need to tell me?"